 I was able to focus on my running and music without being disrupted by traffic noises and human conversations.
-Sometimes, the noise isolation does too good of a job.
+Sometimes, the noise isolation did too good of a job.
 I can barely notice the trailing bikes creeping up beside me and it does give me a light scare from time to time.

 My preferred sound signature for workout earbuds is V-shaped and the T2 has this exact sound signature.
 The bass and treble emphasis get my adrenaline pumping.
 It also fits most of the sound on my running playlist.

 Overall, the sound quality is reasonably good.
 I didn’t notice sibilance in the upper treble but it can sound slightly bright for some songs like Midnight City by M83.
 The bass sounded punchy enough for what you expect from earbuds at this price range.
 It is present but nothing thumping like the SE846.

 The mids are slightly recessed but vocal performance is still quite decent.
 If your songs have complex layers, it will sound a tad messy in T2.
 The sound separation is not that great.

 The earbuds were soaked in sweat after the run.
 I dry it with a cloth and placed it on an open surface for around 15 mins before I placed it back to the charging case.
 The IPX5 rating works as advertised!
 No sign of water damage.